huaweicloud/huaweicloud-sdk-java-obs/README-Java.md

 Version 3.23.3
+New features:
 1. Allow you to query the progress of crr
 2. Added interfaces of Object tagging(set, get, delete)

+Third-party dependence:
+1. Replace powermock-module-junit4 2.0.9 with powermock-module-junit4 1.6.5
+2. Replace powermock-api-mockito2 2.0.9 with powermock-api-mockito 1.6.5
 -----------------------------------------------------------------------------------

 Version 3.22.12